evancohen/docs.smart-mirror.io/docs/tutorials/Linux/Part-1.md

 {% hint style='danger' %}
 This guide is NOT intended for Raspberry Pi.

 This guide is to be used when installing on a linux system.

-We will keep this very generalized
+Most common reason for installing on a linux system is for development.

+Due to the nature of diverse linux builds, we will keep this very generalized.
+However, Keep in mind this is done with Ubuntu Desktop in mind.

 ####DO NOT CONTINUE
 {% endhint %}

-{% hint style='danger' %}
-If you have already ran the Install Script from [Install Easily on Raspberry Pi 2 or 3 >> Part 2 - Run Install Script](/docs/tutorials/Easy-Pi/Part-2.md)

-Then, don't do this part.
-Its already been done.
-You've also, managed to change tutorials some how.
-####DO NOT CONTINUE
-{% endhint %}

 {% hint style='tip' %}
-Why are you doing this the hard way?
-There's a much easy tutorial to follow!
-[Click here to go to that tutorial](/docs/tutorials/install-easily-on-raspberry-pi-2-or-3.md)

-If you want to do it the hard way you will get no additional praise or honor.
-But here's the steps regardless.

 [If you would prefer you can also watch the tutorial video for this step here.](#)
 {% endhint %}